Hey politicians — don’t hate the internet, hate the game

 While social bots and encryption can allow for the ability to, say, anonymize communication, it is people that use anonymity for means either democratic or repressive, legal or criminal.
 Our team’s research at the University of Oxford has found that while a variety of political actors have used social bots in efforts to manipulate public opinion, some governments have overreacted to the technology rather than the usage.

-What we need is more complex conversations, and sensible policy, about how to minimize negative aspects of digital anonymity while still maintaining the Internet’s essence as a free-information medium that can benefit society.
+What we need is more complex conversations, and sensible policy, about how to minimize negative aspects of digital anonymity while still maintaining the internet’s essence as a free-information medium that can benefit society.

-State based efforts to manipulate political online communication are very worrying.
-Freedom House’s last global survey of Internet censorship found that freedom on the Internet declined for the sixth year in a row.
+State-based efforts to manipulate political online communication are very worrying.
+Freedom House’s last global survey of internet censorship found that freedom on the internet declined for the sixth year in a row.
 Governments, and powerful corporate entities, are consistently limiting democratic aspects of the web.

 It would be a grave mistake for politicians to continue this trend of minimizing freedom online.
-The entropy unleashed by new levels of access to information is an event that has historical precedents that we should observe and learn from while we still have the chance.
+The entropy unleashed by new levels of access to information is an event that has historical precedent that we should observe and learn from while we still have the chance.

 Nate Silver, for instance, has pointed out that the original information revolution began with the invention of the printing press in 1440.